-Sycamore seeds and seedlings have been found, in varying concentrations, to contain a substance called Hypoglycin-A (HGA).
-When eaten HGA is converted into a toxin within the horse’s body.
+Sycamore material has been found, in varying concentrations, to contain a substance called Hypoglycin-A (HGA).
+When eaten, HGA is converted into a toxin within the horse’s body.
 The toxin has a rapid negative effect and can slow or even stop energy production in the horse’s muscle fibres.

-AM can affect individual horses or several horses within the same group suggesting that some horses may be more susceptible to the disease than others.
-Research is currently on-going into the reasons why some horses seem not to be affected by HGA and others develop life threatening AM.
+Atypical Myopathy can affect individual horses or several horses within the same group.
+It is currently unknown why some horses remain unaffected by HGA and others develop life threatening AM.

-The onset of AM is rapid and horses can quickly deteriorate within 6-12 hours.
-Prognosis for the horse is often poor as mortality rates are around 70%2.
-Clinical signs include:
+The onset of AM is rapid, and horses can quickly deteriorate within 6-12 hours.
+The prognosis for the horse is often poor with mortality rates around 56-61%2.

 - Muscle stiffness

 - Weakness, struggling or reluctance to walk and/or have difficulty standing